McLoud High School

-McLoud High School is a public secondary school located in Pottawatomie County, Oklahoma in the town of McLoud.
+McLoud High School is a public secondary school located in Pottawatomie County, Oklahoma, United States, in the town of McLoud.
 It instructs grades 9–12.
 It is a part of the McLoud Public School District, which also includes McLoud Elementary School and McLoud Junior High.

 McLoud High School currently has 621 students enrolled, giving it a student to teacher ratio of 36:1.
-Its mascot is the Redskins and its school colors are red, black, and white.
+Its athletic teams are known as the Redskins, and the school colors are red, black, and white.